wingchangwow/Dashboard/README.md

 # Dashboard
-A basic Dashboard/Landing page to showcase the use of Javascript APIs
+A basic Dashboard/Landing page to showcase the use of Javascript REST APIs

 **APIs used**
 - Unsplash to generate a random background image